 The criteria for admission to the part-time program are the same as for admission to the full-time program.
 Nonresident applicants receive the same consideration for admission as resident applicants.

 Some applicants who do not meet the criteria for direct acceptance may be invited to participate in the Pre-Admission Summer Trial (“PAST”) program.
 Applicants may not apply directly to participate in PAST.
 There is no assurance that any individual or any percentage of PAST program participants will be admitted to the School of Law after completing the PAST program.
 Completion of PAST carries no credit.

 AR 2-5 Previous Work at Other Law Schools

-Decisions cannot be made on applications reflecting previous law school work until the School of Law has access to a complete official transcript (reflecting all work done), a letter from the Dean of the law school attended certifying that the applicant is in good standing and eligible to continue at that school, a copy of the LSDAS Report, and official certification of class rank.
+Decisions cannot be made on applications reflecting previous law school work until the School of Law has access to a complete official transcript (reflecting all work done), a letter from the Dean of the law school attended certifying that the applicant is in good standing and eligible to continue at that school, a copy of the LSDAS Report, and official certification of class rank where the previous law school ranks students.
 Decisions on applications may be conditioned upon receipt of certification that work for a current term has been completed with satisfactory grades.

 AR 2-5.1 Criteria for Transfer and Visiting Applications

 In deciding whether to grant admission, the School of Law will consider, among other factors, the reason the student desires to transfer, previous law school performance, and the extent of available space.

 AR 2-5.2 Advanced Standing

 Admission and advanced standing (i.e., the transfer of credit for work done elsewhere) are separate decisions.
 No more than 30 credits of advanced standing are granted to transfer applicants.
 No work completed more than five years before the award of the degree, and no work for which a grade lower than “C” was awarded, may be applied toward the minimum credit hours required for the School of Law degree.